Export Control and Economic Sanctions Compliance Policy

 - Assist the University in preventing unauthorized exports.

 - When applicable, assist with the development of a Technology Control Plan, submit the plan for approval and follow the requirements of the approved plan.

 - Seek advice from the export control officer in Research and Innovation regarding activities with the potential for export control or economic sanctions concerns.

 - Ensure that employees, students and volunteers under their supervision are made aware of any applicable requirements (e.g., University, regulatory or sponsor imposed) and that they receive adequate training in how to conduct their activities in compliance with those requirements.

 - Include terms and conditions in University purchase orders requiring vendors to provide written notice prior to shipping any export-controlled equipment, information or materials.

 - Notify the export control officer prior to submitting purchase orders for equipment or technology controlled under the ITAR or one of the more restrictive categories of the EAR.

-- Conduct restricted party screenings on new foreign vendors to verify that the entities and individuals are not restricted parties or specially designated nationals.
+- Request that the export control office conduct restricted party screenings on new foreign vendors to verify that the entities and individuals are not restricted parties or specially designated nationals.